-- The pump activates when the sensor has been fully submerged for 10 seconds. - It deactivates when the sensor has been dry for more than two seconds. - The pump is always on standby when the battery is connected, regardless of the position of the main switch. - The pump has a signal device that gives out an audio signal when the pump is running.
+- The pump activates when the sensor has been fully submerged for 10 seconds. - It deactivates when the sensor has been dry for more than two seconds. - The pump is always on standby when the battery is connected, regardless of the position of the main switch.

-- If the bilge pump is running constantly it could indicate a leak in the hull. - Do not disconnect the bilge pump when the boat is in the water.
+- · If the bilge pump is running constantly it could indicate a leak in the hull. - Do not disconnect the bilge pump when the boat is in the water.